 Of course, the cookie cake gets rave reviews but so does my incredible White Chocolate Blueberry Bundt Cake also from Too Hot in the Kitchen.
 Truly, this book has some extraordinary desserts if you have a sweet tooth.
 I would be remiss if I didn’t mention this cake as I keep these ingredients always in my pantry to make a cake to take to someone’s house for a party, gift or get well present.
-What can be better than melt in your mouth white chocolate combined with summer’s finest, luscious blueberries.
-See for yourself!
+What can be better than melt in your mouth white chocolate combined with summer’s finest, luscious blueberries baked in a beautiful decorative bundt pan – see for yourself!

 Berry Good Oatmeal Cookie Cake from Too Hot in the kitchen cookbook 6 Weight Watcher PointsPlus

 A best ever luscious cookie cake picture perfect and perfect tasting.